pfbrowning/ng-radio/README.md

 ```

 ## Backlog
+* Bugs
+  * When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
 * Chores
   * App-wide refactor based on things learned recently
     * Refactor & simplify NGRX store architecture